stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 Note that we use the build-in `mat3` operator to extract the rotation component of the view matrix.

-The projection transformation sets the last two components to be the same so that the resultant vertex lies on the far clipping plane, i.e. the skybox is drawn _behind_ the rest of the geometry.
+The projection transformation sets the last two components to be the same value such that the resultant vertex lies on the far clipping plane, i.e. the skybox is drawn _behind_ the rest of the geometry.

 ```glsl
 gl_Position = (projection * vec4(pos, 0.0)).xyzz;